soichibuild/geowander-policy/privacy.md

 The Application does not use location for advertising.

-## Photo Handling

-Photos captured in-app are processed locally to generate share images.
-The Application does not upload photo content to servers.
-Only a local device URI (photo metadata) may be referenced within your game session data.
-This URI is stored locally on your device and may become invalid if the local file is removed or the app is reinstalled.

 ## Third Party Access

 For functionality, certain User Provided Data (e.g., identifiers, subscription status) is transmitted to RevenueCat for subscription management.
-Game session data, location, steps data, and photo content are stored locally on your device and are not transmitted to third-party services.
+Location, steps data, photo content, and game history are stored locally on your device and are not transmitted to third-party services.
 The Service Provider may share your information with third parties in the ways described in this privacy statement.

 Please note that the Application utilizes third-party services that have their own Privacy Policy about handling data.
 Below are the links to the Privacy Policy of the third-party service providers used by the Application: